Blue Economy Strategy

 Learn about the Blue Economy Strategy and how you can shape its development.
 All Canadians have a vested interest in determining how to sustainably grow our ocean sectors while keeping our oceans healthy.

 Thank you for sharing your views during the engagement period (February 8 to June 15, 2021).
-For background on engagement read our engagement paper.
+For more information:

 Sustainable Blue Economy Conference in Nairobi, Kenya, from November 26 to 28, 2018.

 Steps to ensure we have safer, cleaner and healthier oceans.

 Presents the results of a dynamic simulation model and more.

 The tables presented estimates of the economic contribution.

 Cross cutting advanced technology industry focused on products and services.

 Ports, port fees, Canada Port Authorities, small craft harbours, anchorages.